MartinPacker/filterCSV/README.md

 In the `level:n` form of the specifier the level of a node is taken from how it was read in - though that could be modified by `check repairsubtree`. \
 If you're not sure the levels are properly numbered you should run `check repairsubtree` first.
 For example

+For both `@priority:n` and `@progress:n` an empty value in the node's attribute means it's not been set.

 ```
 filterCSV < input_file.csv > output_file.csv \